athomasq/athomasq.github.io/navigation/blog.md

 <h3 id="ixof"> <span style="color:#A9A9A9;">2024-08-24</span> &emsp; Keep Your Own Counsel </h3>

 Discussing investments with other angels invariably biases towards a pass.
 Because there's always flaws you can find in early stage deals -- and the more eyeballs, the more flaws.

-Given that I care a great deal more about false negatives than false positives, I want to avoid processes that tilt that way -- in an ideal world I'd want a Panglossian interlocutor who constantly asks me "yes, but what could go right?".
+Given that I care a great deal more about false negatives than false positives, I want to avoid processes that tilt that way.
+In an ideal world I'd want a Panglossian interlocutor who constantly asks me "yes, but what could go right?".
 Most angels don't think that way!